roberthuntlab/clearedbrainanalysis/README.md

 # clearedbrainanalysis
 Scripts to process light-sheet data acquired with a Zeiss Z1 Light Sheet microscope.
-Stitching, registration, and visualization of data analyzed using tools from the ClearMap2 (@ChristophKirst) and @brainglobe suite.
+Stitching, registration, and visualization of data analyzed using tools from ClearMap2 (@ChristophKirst) and @brainglobe suites.

 SYSTEM REQUIREMENTS